FREQUENTLY ASKED QUESTIONS

 WHAT EQUIPMENT DO YOU HAVE AT THE BIRTH CENTER OR BRING TO THE HOME?

-The equipment and supplies at every birth, whether at birth center or home, is listed below:
+The equipment and supplies at every birth, whether at birth center or home, include but are not limited to:

 - sterile instruments for the birth and cutting the umbilical cord